dptech-corp/dflow/README.md

 ##  1. <a name='Overview'></a>Overview

 ###  1.1. <a name='Architecture'></a> Architecture
-The dflow consists of a **common layer** and a **interface layer**.
+The dflow consists of a **common layer** and an **interface layer**.
 Interface layer takes various OP templates from users, usually in the form of python classes, and transforms them into base OP templates that common layer can handle.
 Common layer is an extension over argo client which provides functionalities such as file processing, workflow submission and management, etc.

 ###  1.2. <a name='Commonlayer'></a> Common layer
 ####  1.2.1. <a name='Parametersandartifacts'></a>Parameters and artifacts
 Parameters and artifacts are data stored by the workflow and passed within the workflow.
 Parameters are saved as strings which can be displayed in the UI, while artifacts are saved as files.

 ####  1.2.2. <a name='OPtemplate'></a> OP template
 OP template describes a sort of operation which takes some parameters and artifacts as input and gives some parameters and artifacts as output.
-The most common OP template is the container OP template whose operation is specified by container image and commands to be executed in the container.
+The most common OP template is the container OP template whose operation is specified by container image and commands to be executed as entrypoint.
 Currently two types of container OP templates are supported.
 Shell OP template defines an operation by a shell script and Python script OP template defines an operation by a Python script.

 - Input parameters: basically a dictionary mapping from parameter name to its properties.
 The value of the input parameter is optional for the OP template, if provided, it will be regarded as the default value which can be overrided at run time.